 I arrive to the practice of dance making through home spun slowness, a no car childhood spent walking and biking everywhere, storytelling as the motor for passing through distance to get to place.
-A no car childhood introduced the choreography of walking through midwestern city to arrive to all the places of the daily, attentive to the dailiness unfolding, spatial practices as a way of organizing possibility.
+A no car childhood introduced spatial practice as a way of organizing possibility.
+Slow travel practices becoming a driver in the creation of dance works that live somewhere in the realms of heightened states of physicality, dreaming and walking.

 Years as an Olympic level athlete (captain of the USA national team/rhythmic gymnastics) now distill down to a seeing the OUT OF BOUNDS edges of the floor exercise, a desire to know threshold boundary (that no go area of losing the competition); a threshold of experiencing loss.
 A desire to re-know the dynamics of high-level sport actions of coil release tension precision as well as wild flop fall catch release.
 There’s a certain tempo and force of work within sport, muscles made to coil release ingrained so bone deep.
 What is the rhythm of this work and how can it be softly summoned forth?